Jpark27614/Emotion-Detection-Program/README.md

 ## Week of 10/28/24
 ### Goals
-1. Analyze pitch and MCFFs graphs for emotion set (happiness, sadness, anger, fear, surprise, disgust).
+1. Analyze pitch and MFCCs graphs for emotion set (happiness, sadness, anger, fear, surprise, disgust).
 Note major characteristics and compare to research findings.
-2. Write emotion detection function using audio features based on analysis of pitch and MCFFs.
+2. Write emotion detection function using audio features based on analysis of pitch and MFCCs.

 ### Emotion Detection using Pitch
-The analysis of audio features including pitch and MCFFs below has led to the conclusion that pitch is the easiest and most helpful data point to analyze in order to detect emotions.
+The analysis of audio features including pitch and MFCCs below has led to the conclusion that pitch is the easiest and most helpful data point to analyze in order to detect emotions.
 The following code script used the information collected during data analysis below and the Audio Features and Emotions table.

 ``` python
 import librosa